 Times are changing in 1881 New Mexico, and wild boys like Billy “the Kid” Bonney (Kris Kristofferson) need to get out or go down.
 Billy’s older friend and mentor Pat Garrett (James Coburn), newly a sheriff, gets the onerous task of hunting down his unrepentant pal.
 Before the final showdown, half the grungy cowpokes in the territory will receive personal air-conditioning via Colt, Winchester or 12-gauge.

-The production was caught in the crossfire of director Peckinpah’s wildly erratic behavior (booze, coke and being a major jerk) and the studio-imposed tyranny of MGM boss James Aubrey, known without affection as “The Smiling Cobra.” *
+The production was caught in the crossfire of director Peckinpah’s wildly erratic behavior (booze, cocaine and being a major jerk) and the studio-imposed tyranny of MGM boss James Aubrey, known without affection as “The Smiling Cobra.” *

 The film cost $4,639,000, a blood-vessel-bursting 45% over the original budget.
 Aubrey oversaw re-cuts, and six editors including Roger Spottiswoode (Under Fire) and Robert L.Wolfe (The Wind And The Lion), had their hands in the mix.
 Released at 106 minutes, it was blasted by reviewers and we Sam-fans expecting some of the glorious punch and passion of The Wild Bunch walked out less than thrilled.
 Grosses came to $11,000,000, pasturing the picture just 46th place among the year’s herd. **